SignTools/SignTools/INSTALL-ADVANCED.md

 Before you begin, it is recommended to understand exactly how this project works.
 Knowing what is happening at each point will help you troubleshoot any issues far better.
 Check out the [How does this all work?](DETAILS.md) page.

-## Video tutorial

-For a video tutorial, [click here](https://youtu.be/Tcco-bES1-M). **You still need this written guide** — the video is not up to date, and it does not cover everything written here.

 ## Table of Contents

 - [Advanced Installation](#advanced-installation)